 My husband, Eddie, and I had heard all the hype about the holiday weekend parade in Boquete, Panama, and how everything would be packed.
 Monday would be an official holiday with government offices and banks closed to celebrate Panama’s 1821 Independence from Spain.
 The traffic was basically at a standstill all through the town.

-We arrived to our viewing spot and were able to see about a dozen marching bands go through including drum corps and baton twirlers.
+Eddie and I arrived to our viewing spot and were able to see about a dozen marching bands go through including drum corps and baton twirlers.
 There were so many talented kids and I knew they were burning up in their hot uniforms and many in high boots.
 Both Panamanian and indigenous cultures were represented and the streets were lined full of cheerful parade fans.
-Being from the states, we have majorettes and cheerleaders so I am not exactly sure what all the groups of girls were, ranging in age from elementary to college, but there were several groups in uniform to entertain us.
+Being from the United States, we have majorettes and cheerleaders so I am not exactly sure what all the groups of girls were, but there were many in uniform to entertain us.

-My favorite parade attraction was the groups of drummers, all getting down to their cadences and doing tricks with the drumsticks and street maneuvers.
-I could tell these kids had worked very hard to be here and I was proud of all of them.
-We later heard that the number of bands (from all over the country) was closer to 100 in number.
+My favorite parade attraction was the groups of drummers, getting down to drum cadences and doing street maneuvers and tricks with the drumsticks.
+I could tell these kids had worked very hard to be here.
+I was proud of and for all of them.
+We later heard that the number of bands (from all over Panama) was closer to 100 in number.

 The parade went on for more than an hour, and the bands kept coming and coming.
 My husband and I walked around the streets to see the souvenirs and trinkets they were selling.
 Mickey Mouse balloons were incredibly popular so I felt right at home being from Florida.
 Street vendors were selling kabobs of all types and I even saw a cotton candy booth.
 The smells were enticing with all the fried chicken and such.

 When we reached Central Park, the pedestrian square in the center of town, we saw a raised bandstand with several people who appeared to be important.
 I guess so, it turned out to be the President of Panama himself, Juan Carlos Varela.
-This was my first encounter with him but he waved to the parade attendees and seemed very approachable.
-How lucky was I to get to see him in person?
+This was my first encounter with him.
+He waved to the parade attendees and seemed very approachable.
+What luck!

 Check out our other posts about Boquete: